 Now that the weather’s cooled down, it’s time to pound the pavement and see the city without sweating too much.
 Check out Melbourne’s famous laneways and arcades, or catch a street artist in action.

 There are several walking tours that cover history, art and culture.
-I list quite a few (both free and paid tours) in my guide to the best Melbourne tours.
+I list quite a few (both free and paid tours) in my guide to the best Melbourne tours and my overview of Melbourne walking tours.

 Otherwise, Melbourne is such a walkable city, you can easily while away a few hours on a self-guided tour of the city highlights.